Skip to main content

 Any person whose primary tire business is the sale of used tires must get a permit if that person/business hauls waste tires.

 If you store more than 100 waste tires at any one time, you must have a waste tire storage permit.
 Retreaders may store up to 3,000 tires before they must get a permit.
 Tire retailers may store up to 1,500 waste tires without a permit.
-If you need both a carrier and storage permit, you can get a waste tire combo permit instead of two separate permits.
+If you provide both waste tire carrier and waste tire storage services, you will need to apply for both a waste tire carrier permit and a waste tire storage permits.

 • Solid waste collectors operating under a license or franchise from any local government unit.

-• A private individual transporting the individuals own waste tires to a processor or for proper disposal.
+• A private individual transporting the individuals own waste tires to a processor or to a DEQ permitted disposal site authorized to receive waste tires.

-• A private carrier transporting the carriers own waste tires to a processor or for proper disposal.
+• A private carrier transporting the carriers own waste tires to a DEQ permitted waste tire storage site for processing or to a DEQ permitted waste tire disposal site authorized to receive waste tires.

 • A person transporting fewer than five tires to a processor or for proper disposal.